mikemac1/horned-animals/README.md

 ## Comments & Reflections Lab 1

 - Created a react app using the npx create-react-app.
 Fairly straight-forward and it feels like I am unlearning how I set up the HTML portion of the app.
 Not hard but going slow as I tried to figure out what I was doing.
+I had two issues to overcome.
+The first was getting several warnings and errors that were attributed to not having React Dev Tools installed as a Chrome extension.
+The second issue was my syntax was incorrect when passing the HornedBeast props from the Main component to HornedBeast.
+Sadly an easy fix that a TA had to point out but correctible.
+Overall it took me 2.5 hours to complete this lab.